Daniyar1239/Human-face-semantic-segmentation/README.md

 This is the fourth-year project in the Electrical and Computer Engineering Department at Nazarbayev University.

 This project uses the small portion of 4000 images from the Celeba dataset, which contains the faces of different celebrities.
+Source of the data: https://drive.google.com/drive/folders/1XvsWDwjvgg1No2zfzlTLMhL2JBi2qJSx?usp=sharing.

 The DeepLabV3+ model was trained to classify the human face segmentation masks.
 You can read the report to better understand the problem and the results we've got.